jessekahner/chimp-wrapper/README.md

 ## Basic methods calls

-**Insert API path only without protocol/domainname, the full url will be geneted from you API key**
+**Insert API path only without protocol/domainname, the full url will be geneted from you API key (EG: /lists)** _you can use relative or absolute path it will be generated as a absolute anyway_

     var ChimpWrapper = require('chimp-wrapper');
     const CW = new ChimpWrapper(yourApiKeyString);